Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 Encryption Notes
 ----------------

-- **ENCRYPTION SUPPORT IS CONSIDERED BETA QUALITY.
-BREAKING CHANGES MAY BE APPLIED TO BLOBXFER PRIOR TO RELEASE CANDIDATE STATUS RENDERING ENCRYPTED DATA WITH PRIOR VERSIONS OF BLOBXFER UNRECOVERABLE.
-DO NOT USE ENCRYPTION OPTIONS FOR PRODUCTION DATA.**
+- **ENCRYPTION SUPPORT IS CONSIDERED RELEASE CANDIDATE QUALITY.
+ALTHOUGH WE CONSIDER ENCRYPTION SUPPORT TO BE USABLE, THERE MAY BE A LATE BREAKING CHANGE APPLIED TO BLOBXFER RENDERING ENCRYPTED DATA WITH PRIOR VERSIONS OF BLOBXFER UNRECOVERABLE WITH THE CURRENT VERSION.
+PLEASE WEIGH THIS POSSIBILITY WHEN USING BLOBXFER WITH ENCRYPTION FOR PRODUCTION DATA.
+WE PLAN ON REMOVING RC STATUS FROM ENCRYPTION SUPPORT WHEN THE SCRIPT IS CONSIDERED STABLE.**
 - Keys for AES256 block cipher are generated on a per-blob basis.
 These keys are encrypted using RSAES-OAEP.
 - All required information regarding the encryption process is stored on